coreinfrastructure/best-practices-badge/doc/testing.md

 ## External API testing

 We use Webmock and VCR to record external API responses and test against them without needing to make actual HTTP requests.
 If the external services (particularly Github) change their API, you need to delete the corresponding VCR cassette and rerun the test to re-record.
-This would involve (substituting the value of `GITHUB_PASSWORD` for the actual password for the Github account `ciitest`):
+This would involve (substituting the value of `GITHUB_PASSWORD` for the actual password for the Github account `bestpracticestest`):

 ```bash
 rm test/vcr_cassettes/github_login.yml